 France is famous for its Eiffel tower and visiting and capturing its beauty is one of many peoples goal when they visit the place.
 Aside from its majestic sceneries that can be seen in France, this country is also famous for their delicious wines and foods and one of those famous foods is cheese.
 In fact, the French each more cheese per person per year than any other country in the world.

 French cheese is a perfect pair with wine, but it also goes well with their famous breads and pastries, especially baguettes.
-Bread, wines, and cheese are part of the French diet, culture and tradition
+Bread, wines, and cheese are part of the French diet, culture and tradition.
+Meanwhile, open the following link to find the best cheese slicer according Wirecutter.

 The Early History of French Cheese